 Roman concrete derives from a type of volcanic ash called Pozzolana.
 Unlike other types of volcanic material, Pozzolana contains siliceous (silicon dioxide) and aluminous elements.
 This unique composition makes the ash react with other materials.
 Under the right conditions, this ash will bond with specific elements to create a type of cement.
 It is this cement that became the backbone of Roman civilization.

-Evidence exists from Kameiros, Rhodes, that indicates ancient Greeks were already using volcanic ash for cement in 500-400 BC.
+Evidence exists from Kameiros, Rhodes, which indicates ancient Greeks were already using volcanic ash for cement in 500-400 BC.
 However, the Romans refined the process of using Pozzolana by creating lime-based pastes to bind structures together.
-With this process, Pozzolana could be used to create sturdy buildings in addition to advanced underwater footings, due to its ability to harden under water.
+With this process, Pozzolana could be used to create sturdy buildings in addition to advanced underwater footings, due to its ability to harden underwater.

 How Romans Made Their Cement

 Because of its widespread usage throughout the empire, it is no surprise that they thoroughly documented the production of Roman concrete.
 One of the most reliable sources regarding the use of Pozzolana is from Vitruvius, who wrote about four distinct variations.
 He distinguished the variations by color and areas in which the Romans could find the ash throughout Italy.